Ukiiki/atlas-mcp-server/README.md

-# Atlas MemberClicks MCP Server
+# Carl's Bad MCP Server

-A Model Context Protocol (MCP) server that provides integration with the Atlas MemberClicks API for managing members, committees, and events.
+A Model Context Protocol (MCP) server that provides AI-powered chamber management integration with the Atlas MemberClicks API for managing members, committees, and events.

 ## Features